 It is about being present and in the moment while exercising instead of distracting yourself through your exercise.
 When you exercise mindlessly, you lose the magical moment when you become aware of your own strength and power.

 Mindful exercise can incorporate the 5 SENSES OF MINDFULNESS EXERCISE and MINDFUL BREATH.
 When you are present and mindful during exercise, you improve the overall quality of your workouts.
 You are more aware of what you are doing and getting the most out of your workout.

 6. MINDFUL HOBBIES

 Hobbies, when done mindfully, can be a form of self-care and are great for reducing stress levels.
-But sometimes we engage in hobbies mindlessly and don’t find joy in them.
+But sometimes, we engage in hobbies mindlessly and don’t find joy in them.
 However, when you engage in hobbies mindfully, they can calm your mind.
-Bring yourself into the present moment and grab your favorite hobby.
+So, bring yourself into the present moment and grab your favorite hobby.
 This can be coloring, painting, crafting, cooking, or anything you enjoy doing.
 Just try and do it mindfully and let your hobbies do their magic.